v-rising/ModernCamera/README.md

 ### Known Issues
-- Can see through floors/roofs from below (this cannot be fixed because objects are missing Mesh faces)
+- Can see through floors/roofs from below (this cannot be fixed because objects are missing mesh faces)
 - Shadows flicker when looking directly horizontal (Due to fake cloud shadows)